vpaliy/merklelib/README.md

 <img src="https://github.com/vpaliy/merkle-trees/blob/master/ext/proof.jpg"  />

 In this example, we need to provide a proof that the record `D` exists in the database.
 Since we already know the hash value of `D` (we can easily compute it), we will need `H-3` in order to compute `D-2`.
-Now, when we are able to compute `D-2`, we will need to get `D-1` in order to obtain the hash value of `T-1`, and so on..
+Now, when we are able to compute `D-2`, we will need to get `D-1` in order to obtain the hash value of `T-1`, and so on...
 You've got the gist, right?
-We only need to grab the sibiling node and climb up the tree until we've reached the root.
-(This)[https://github.com/vpaliy/merklelib/blob/master/merklelib/merkle.py#L468] implements everything described above.
+We only need to grab the sibling node and climb up the tree until we've reached the root.
+[This](https://github.com/vpaliy/merklelib/blob/master/merklelib/merkle.py#L468) implements everything described above.

 ### Merkle Consistency Proof